 In order to search the contents of this page, press CRTL and F keys simultaneously on your keyboard and type your query into the pop-up search box e.g. "Circuit Return".

 All questions and answers can also be downloaded.

 The Annual Returns site was launched in 2013 as a replacement to Schedules A, C and D and their respective supplements (checklists).
 Doing so means that the collected data can be more easily viewed by the circuit and district and will also mean less repetition of information for the managing trustees.
 Once all the data has been collected, the circuit and district will be able to generate reports on certain aspects of the return, making it easier to spot any potential issues.

 The full annual return form is made available at the start of the new Connexional year in September.
 This means that the information entered for the previous year is archived and the online form is open for information entry again.

-While the return does need to be submitted online, you can download the questions via the purple PDF VERSION button.
+While the return does need to be submitted online, you can download the questions via the purple PDF VERSION button in the Welcome tab.
 Please be aware that this is a dynamic form which means it is linked to the information currently displayed on the webpage.
 So when you download that form, you will see the information displayed on the various tabs at that moment in time.
 Previous years’ information can then be accessed via the sidebar under the Print Reports function via Church Return.

 This is required by circuits and districts for Synod reporting and should therefore be submitted locally.

 Finding, adding and removing properties

 - Where are manses and other circuit properties listed?